Fantasia 2024: A Pair of Female Filmmakers Explore Haunting Poignancy with DARKEST MIRIAM and HOLLYWOOD 90028

 Despite being from different eras, these two striking and disturbing tales get to the core of the damaged human mind.

 In Darkest Miriam, a somewhat introverted young woman (Britt Lower) finds her quiet existence disrupted when a new love enters her life at the same time she starts receiving disturbing letters hidden amongst the books in the library where she works.
-Meanwhile, in Hollywood 90028, a young cameraman named Mark (Christopher Augustine) has dreams of making it big in the movie business but finds himself spiraling into madness after being forced to find work film pornographic films.
+Meanwhile, in Hollywood 90028, a young cameraman named Mark (Christopher Augustine) has dreams of making it big in the movie business but finds himself spiraling into madness after being forced to find work shooting pornographic films.

 Darkest Miriam